Margaret E. Schotte

 Secondary website: http://yorku.academia.edu/MargaretSchotte

-I am an associate professor of Early Modern History in York's Department of History.
-My research and teaching interests include the Renaissance and Reformation, History of the Book and Reading, and the History of Science and Technology.
+I am an associate professor in York's Department of History.
+My research and teaching interests include early modern history, the history of science and technology, history of the book and information, maritime history, and colonial trade networks in the Indian Ocean world.

 Degrees